 Typically, there's a 30-day waiting period from date of purchase until your policy goes into effect.
 So, if you wait until there is a weather forecast announcing a flood alert for our area, and decide to purchase flood insurance, it's already too late.
 You will not be insured if you buy a policy a few days before a flood.

 Some insurance companies, participating in the NFIP, may require an Elevation Certificate (click here) to determine the proper flood insurance premium rate for your building.
-For buildings located in these high-risk flood areas, know as a Special Flood Hazard Areas (SFHA), insurance companies normally do require an Elevation Certificate to certify the building's elevation.
+For buildings located in these high-risk flood areas, known as Special Flood Hazard Areas (SFHA), insurance companies normally do require an Elevation Certificate to certify the building's elevation.

 Owners of properties in a SFHA always have the right to purchase an Elevation Certificate, information used by the insurance company and can possibly allow for a reduction in your flood insurance premium.
 Land surveyors, engineers, or architects who are licensed by the State of Louisiana can provide services to develop an Elevation Certificate for your property.